aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/05_write.md

 example, `uff` or `dreiding`; the `gfn2`, `gfn1`, and `gfnff` methods require the optional [tblite](/critic2/installation/#c2-tblite) and [xtb](/critic2/installation/#c2-xtb) libraries).
 The dynamics runs on a copy of the structure, so the loaded geometry is left unchanged.
+For crystals, only the atomic positions evolve; the unit cell (both its volume and its shape) is held fixed throughout the run, as required by the NVT ensemble.
 The optional keywords, which may be given in any order, are:

 * `T temp.r`: the thermostat temperature, in kelvin (default: 300).
 * `STEP dt.r`: the integration time step, in atomic units (default: